-- 1. Married - 2.
-21-years-old by December 31 of the current academic year - 3.
-Live with parent(s) or legal guardian of legal age or other immediate family - 4.
-Have a handicap that cannot be accommodated or - 5.
-Have lived in Pratt County a minimum of two years and established residency. - 6.
-Parent or guardian of a minor child. - 7.
+21-years-old by December 31 of the current academic year

+Live with parent(s) or legal guardian of legal age or other immediate family

+Have a handicap that cannot be accommodated or

+Have lived in Pratt County a minimum of two years and established residency.

+Parent or guardian of a minor child.

 International or Non-U.S resident student living with an approved host family.
 Note: An approved host family must complete the "PCC Host Family Agreement" form available in the Vice President of Students office.
 The form is required prior to an I-20 form being issued.

-A copy of the policy and procedures is available from the Director of Residence Life, the Registrar or the Vice President of Students.
+A copy of the policy and procedures is available in the office of the Vice President of Students.